-Demon’s Souls is the spiritual predecessor of Dark Souls and features the same focus on providing a high level of game difficulty without relying on cheap tactics.
-This second game is just as unforgiving and has a great emphasis on character advancement with plenty of skill and gear options.
+Demon’s Souls is the spiritual predecessor of Dark Souls and features the same focus on providing a high level of game difficulty without relying on cheap tactics to beat players.
+Released in 2009 for PlayStation 3 the game was remastered in 2020 for the PlayStation 5 with fundamentally the same core gameplay albeit some additional content alongside a graphical and audio overhaul.
+One thing clearly not changed though is the unforgiving nature of combat which places great emphasis on character advancement and skill to overcome the increasingly difficult enemy encounters.

-- Unique online options lets you leave notes for players and watch their final moments.
+- Unique online options lets you leave notes for players and watch their final moments or invade them for pleasure.

-- Huge amount of skills, stats and weapons to upgrade.
+- Huge amount of skills, stats and weapons to upgrade as you build from your initial choice of class.

 Review Platform: PS3